AnnabelleGillet/MuLOT/README.md

 The result of the decomposition is a Map[String, DataFrame], with keys being the original name of each dimension, associated with a DataFrame of 3 columns: the value of the dimension, the rank, and the value found with the CP decomposition.

 ## Experiments
 Our implementation have been tested to compare its execution time with other CP decomposition libraries made for large-scale tensors.
 The notebooks can be found in the experiments folder.
 MuLOT outperforms these libraries at large-scale, while being suitable for small and medium tensors analysis.
+TensorLy is used as a reference of non-distributed library.

 ![Benchmark results](experiments/CPALS_benchmark_dim3.png?raw=true "Benchmark results")

+## To cite the work
+GILLET, Annabelle, LECLERCQ, Éric, et CULLOT, Nadine.
+MuLOT: Multi-level Optimization of the Canonical Polyadic Tensor Decomposition at Large-Scale.
+In : European Conference on Advances in Databases and Information Systems.
+Springer, Cham, 2021. p.
+198-212.